benLannis/Three-cushion/README.md

-# Three-cushion
+# Phenomenological framework for all forms of carom
-Three-cushion carom billiards in pygame
+Work in progress.